The Cleveland Clinic Diet

 Once again, not enough calories

-Overall I lost about 3.5 pounds following this version of the Cleveland Clinic Diet.
-Not too bad for starving for 2 days.
+Overall, I lost about 3.5 pounds following this version of the Cleveland Clinic Diet.
+Not too bad for going 2 days without food.
 Would I do it again?
-I think I would do one day just to mess with my metabolism.
+I would do one day just to mess with my metabolism.

 My daughter was not a fan of the diet.

 I cannot in good conscience recommend this to anyone.
-I think that perhaps one of the best diets that one can do is the No S Diet.
-Basically, it is no sweets, no snacks, and no seconds except on days that start with “S” or special occasions.
+I think one of the best diets is the No S Diet.
+Basically, there are no sweets, no snacks, and no seconds except on days that start with “S” or special occasions.
 How easy does that sound?

 50 Comments